Babatunji Olowofoyeku: Later legal career

 On his return to Nigeria late in 1967, Olowofoyeku moved to Lagos and re-opened his law practice in Western House on Broad Street near the Lagos High Court.
 He continued to practice law for many years, during which time he was one of the first 20 to be appointed as a Senior Advocate of Nigeria (the equivalent of the Queen's Counsel in the UK).

 Despite being approached by Obafemi Awolowo in 1979 to come and join his new Unity Party of Nigeria (UPN), Olowofoyeku declined.
 He later relocated his legal practice to his home in Victoria Island, Lagos.

 Death

 On 26 March 2003, at the age of 85, Olowofoyeku died.
 His funeral, which lasted several days, was held partly in the High Court in Lagos, at his main residence in Victoria Island, and at his two homes in Ilesha.

 Personal life

-Olowofoyeku was married, and had 17 children (13 sons and 4 daughters).
-He has many grandchildren and several great grandchildren.
+Olowofoyeku was married, and had at least 17 children (13 sons and 4 daughters), who include musician Toby Foyeh and actress Folake Olowofoyeku.
+He has many grandchildren and several great-grandchildren.